 Next Steps of your Cloud Strategy

 Moving to the cloud is a big step—it shapes your IT strategy for the foreseeable future, so it makes sense to take your time and do your research before making a decision.

 In addition to asking your vendor the questions above and talking to references, be sure to leverage as many of your counterparts as possible.
 Be active in the Quest Community, including conferences like Collaborate and InFocus.
 These events offer an excellent opportunity for networking.
 You can also participate in special interest groups (SIGs) and regional user groups (RUGs).

-When talking to your peers, make sure you’re prepared to hear both the good AND the bad about cloud.
-Cloud technology can’t be all roses; there are some thorns with every process — but it’s best to walk into any cloud situation with your eyes wide open to any potential drawbacks, and be able to make an informed decision.
+When talking to your peers, make sure you’re prepared to hear both the good AND the bad about the cloud.
+Cloud technology can’t be all roses—there are some thorns with every process—but it’s best to walk into any cloud situation with your eyes wide open to any potential drawbacks, and the ability to make an informed decision.

 Start with Baby Steps

 If you’re at the point where you’re pretty sure that the cloud could be a viable option for you, consider dipping your toe in the water before making the dive.
 Try smaller “cloud investments” by starting with products like Oracle Mobile Cloud Services or Oracle’s Internet of Things Cloud Service.
 This option allows you to verify that your answers above about user acceptance, cultural readiness, and budgeting were accurate.
 If they weren’t, it gives you some time to help the organization adapt.
 Then, as you see more value and organizationally become more comfortable with the cloud, you can gradually increase your IT investment.